electron/electron/docs/development/upgrading-crashpad.md

 1. Get the version of crashpad that we're going to use.
   - `libcc/src/third_party/crashpad/README.chromium` will have a line `Revision:` with a checksum
-    - We need to check out the correponding branch.
+    - We need to check out the corresponding branch.
   - Clone Google's crashpad (https://chromium.googlesource.com/crashpad/crashpad)
     - `git clone https://chromium.googlesource.com/crashpad/crashpad`
   - Check out the branch with the revision checksum: